Curriculum Choices 22/23

 Triple Science is no longer an option when picking GCSEs but instead is available to all students to apply for as an additional subject.
 This way allowing all students the possibility to study a wider breadth of curriculum and if able attain three GCSEs for Biology, Chemistry and Physics.
 Please be aware triple Science will not affect the number of other subjects a student can take.

 As you already know the curriculum for GCSE Science has changed in 2016 and as such we have moved to a three-year Science GCSE starting in year 9.
 This is to allow us to complete and review all the relevant content for the course and ensure all students are properly prepared for the exams at the end of year 11.

 To attain a place on the Triple Science course, at Worthing High School, students are now expected to write an email of application.
 This does not have to be long but should include their name, Science class and an indication that they wish to study Triple Science.
 It should be addressed to Mr Izod, email@example.com

 Following the deadline, we will select two classes of students to study Triple Science based on who we believe to be most suited to the course, these students will carry on studying the curriculum for the remainder of their time at Worthing High School.
-Students unsuccessful in their application will study the Combined Science GCSE.
-Students will be informed about the course that they will follow in the latter part of the summer term.
+Students unsuccessful in their application will study the Combined Science GCSE having completed a transition course into GCSE.
+Students will be informed about the course that they will follow in the latter part of the Summer term.

 If you have any questions relating to the new Science GCSE or course structure please email firstname.lastname@example.org